Undergraduate

 Week Contents Learning Methods

-4. Week Quicksort, Linear Time Sorting Oral presentation, implementation
+4. Week Balanced Trees Oral presentation, implementation

-5. Week Order Statistics Oral presentation, implementation
+5. Week Stacks and Queues Oral presentation, implementation

-6. Week Hashing, Hash Functions, Universal Hashing, Perfect Hashing Oral presentation, implementation
+6. Week Hash Tables Oral presentation, implementation

-8. Week Midterm Exam-1 Exam
+7. Week Midterm Exam Midterm Exam

 15. Week Finals Week Exam